CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 ### Exercise 1: Creating a pool and adding members to it

-Traffic goes through BIG-IP VE to a pool.
+BIG-IP VE routes traffic to a pool.
 Your application servers should be members of this pool.

 1. Switch back to F5 WAF Tab, On the **Main** tab, click **Local Traffic -> Pools -> Pool List**.